-You can find FeatureCAM information online via the Help menu: Select:
+You can find FeatureCAM information from the Help menu:

-- Help > FeatureCAM Training to book a training session. - Help > FeatureCAM on the Web for product news, online support, discussion forum, and mailing list. - Help > Check for New Version for product updates.
+- Help > FeatureCAM on the Web for product news, online support, training information, discussion forum, and mailing list. - Help > Check for a FeatureCAM Patch for product updates. - Help > FeatureCAM API Help for documentation on the FeatureCAM API (Application Programming Interface).